braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/user_permissions.md

 ![The Permission Sets tab opens a Manage Permissions Sets page with a table of permission set names and selected permissions.][5]

-Each permission set can be defined for a particular group of users, such as in the following example:
+Each permission set can be defined for a specific group of users, such as in the following example:

 Permission Set Name    | Permissions
 ----------- | ----------------